 You can extend your visa on arrival for the next 30 days, but if you’re planning to stay longer than that, you’ll need to apply an application for a visa online.
 You can obtain the visa form at: http://www.imigrasi.go.id

-With one of the largest freshwater lake and most important archeological site in southeast Asia, Cambodia is a fascinating country.
+Cambodia is a fascinating country with one of the largest freshwater lakes and most important archeological sites in Southeast Asia.
 It gives you one of the best experiences with the modern and ancient world collided within the same country.

 The country excels in nitrogen balance in the agricultural industry and is among the biggest exporter of textiles.

-From the tropical island to mountainous landscapes, Cambodia is an abundance of natural attraction and wildlife.
+From the tropical island to mountainous landscapes, Cambodia is an abundance of natural attractions and wildlife.